About the Journal

 The Pharmacy Education journal provides a research, development, and evaluation forum for communication between academic teachers, researchers, and practitioners in professional and pharmacy education, with an emphasis on new and established teaching and learning methods, new curriculum and syllabus directions, educational outcomes, guidance on structuring courses and assessing achievement, workforce development and educational issues relating to professional practice.

 The journal is peer-reviewed, with open access for the dissemination of new ideas in professional pharmacy education and workforce development and service delivery.
 Pharmacy Education supports Open Access (OA): free, unrestricted online access to research outputs.
 Readers can access the journal and published articles for free – there are no subscription fees.
 Authors wishing to publish their work in Pharmacy Education can do so without incurring any publication costs.

-The Journal publishes reports of research and innovation in all aspects of professional pharmacy education and training, case studies, country studies, innovations in laboratory and professional educational practice, workforce issues and development, reviews and reports on information technology in education and reviews of current literature.
+The journal recognises the importance of policy issues and current trends in the context of education, professional development, service development, and workforce.
+It publishes reports of research, evidence and innovation in aspects of professional pharmacy education and training, case studies, country studies, innovations in the laboratory and professional educational practice, workforce issues and development, reviews and reports on information technology in education, and reviews of current literature.

-The Journal has a clear international perspective, and has a longstanding policy of facilitating publication, in particular for younger Faculty, and those authors whose first language may not be English, and manuscripts from all regions seeking low cost engagement with the wider global community.
+The journal has a clear international perspective and a longstanding policy of facilitating publication in particular for early-career Faculty and authors whose first language may not be English.
+The journal will prioritise manuscripts from low and middle income regions and all regions seeking low-cost engagement with the broader global community.